 We like to keep you updated with our latest thinking across the range of sectors and industries we work in.
 Our briefings cover different topics we’ve been working on, and we also publish some of our reports and presentations here.
 Use the filters below to find, read and download from our library of publications.

-The UK’s Financial Conduct Authority (FCA) has today launched a call for inputs on high-cost credit.
+The UK’s Financial Conduct Authority (FCA) has today announced a ‘Call for Input’ on using technology to achieve smarter regulatory reporting.

 Jens Perner, Associate Director at Frontier Economics, presented a study on the future costs of synthetic gas and liquid fuels at an event organized by Agora Energiewende and Agora Verkehrswende in Berlin today.
 The study, commissioned by Agora, examines the long-term (to 2050) costs of producing and transporting synthetic methane (power-to-gas) and liquid fuels (power-to-liquids) from regions such as North Africa, the Middle East and Iceland.

 A VIEW ON THE YEAR AHEAD